EliotKhachi/publicZk/202305212216/README.md

 # Standard Output

-Often times, commands produce an output.
+Often times, commands write an output.

 By default, the shell prints the output onto your terminal.